jwestfall69/neogeo-diag-bios/docs/tests/z80/ram_data.md

 ### RAM Data Tests
 ---

-The RAM data tests consists of writing a byte and reading it back from each RAM location.
+The RAM data tests consist of writing a byte and reading it back from each RAM location.
 This is done using bytes 0x00, 0x55, 0xaa and 0xff.
 Should the read byte not match the written byte it will result in one of the following
 errors: